Sir Donald Stewart, 1st Baronet: Career

 Promoted to lieutenant-general on 1 October 1877, Stewart commanded a column during the Second Anglo-Afghan War advancing through the Bolan Pass to Quetta, and then on to Kandahar in January 1879.
 In March 1880, he made a difficult march from Kandahar to Kabul, fighting on the way the Battle of Ahmed Khel and Battle of Arzu, and then holding supreme military and civil command in northern Afghanistan.
 On hearing of the Maiwand disaster, he despatched Sir Frederick Roberts with a division on his celebrated march from Kabul to Kandahar, while he led the rest of the army back to India through the Khyber Pass.
 For this he was given the thanks of parliament and created a baronet.

 Stewart became Military member of the Council of the Governor-General of India (effectively War Minister) in October 1880 and, having been promoted to full general on 1 July 1881, he became Commander-in-Chief, India in April 1881.
 In order to achieve efficiency savings he proposed merging the Bengal Army, Madras Army and Bombay Army into a single military force but this was rejected by the India Office.
 During the Panjdeh Incident in March 1885 he secured a significant increase in the number of British troops in India.
 He returned to London to become a member of the Council of the Secretary of State for India in 1893 and, in that role, again argued - this time successfully - for the creation of a single Indian Army.
-He was promoted to field marshal on 26 May 1894 and became a member of the Royal Commission on Indian civil and military expenditure as well as Governor of the Royal Hospital Chelsea from 1895 until his death on 26 March 1900.
-He died at Algiers in Algeria, and is buried in Brompton Cemetery in London.
+He was promoted to field marshal on 26 May 1894 and became a member of the Royal Commission on Indian civil and military expenditure as well as Governor of the Royal Hospital Chelsea from 1895 until his death at Algiers on 26 March 1900.
+His remains were brought home by the cruiser HMS Juno, and buried in Brompton Cemetery in London.

 Family

-In 1847 Stewart married Davina Marine; they went on to have two sons and three daughters.
-(One of them, Donald William Stewart, became a military officer and Commissioner of the East Africa Protectorate).
+In 1847 Stewart married Davina Marine Dabine, daughter of Commander Thomas Dymock Dabine, RN.
 Lady Stewart was invested as a Companion of the Imperial Order of the Crown of India (CI) by Queen Victoria at Windsor Castle on 6 March 1900.

+They had two sons and three daughters: